hershel-theodore-layton/open-xhp-specification/README.md

 ## Fooling the typechecker

 This repository uses a single set of tests for both libraries.
 This ensures that the tests can never get out of sync.
 This means that there are two definitions of some symbols. `<tag:herp_and_derp>` is defined twice for example.
 Once with xhp-lib and once with sgml-stream.
 We swap out `.hhconfig` and `hh_autoload.json` between running the tests.
 One file ignores the xhp-lib definitions, the other ignores sgml-stream.
 See `ignored_paths = [ ... ]` in `xtract/.../.hhconfig`.
+Because of this trickery ust must set `hhvm.autoload.enabled = false` in your ini file.

 Tricking Hack like this is most likely not what the engineers at Facebook had in mind when they added that `.hhconfig` flag.
 If this ends up being broken in a future release of hhvm, we'll have to move files in and out of the source root instead.
 But, _it works for now._ We should probably put that on the common Developer Coat of Arms.